 So what’s causing this spike in alcoholism?
 The research on this question is inconclusive.
 One common theory is that stress plays a role.
 We know that stress can trigger addiction and that people are more stressed today than ever before—by politics, by social media, by the news, and the list goes on and on.

 Changing demographics also explain some of the shift.
 Alcoholism has not increased in men but with women and alcoholism as well as in the elderly population.
-The advancing age of the Boomer generation and the increased problem with retirement-age addiction is doubtless a factor.
+The advancing age of the Boomer generation and the increasing problem with retirement-age addiction is doubtless a factor.

 Recovery is Possible, and Treatment Works